-Step 3: Dr. Solomon uses a cool laser beam to reshape the cornea and reduce sources of irregularities.
+Step 3: LASIK eye specialist Dr. Solomon then uses a cool beam laser to reshape the cornea and reduce sources of irregularities.
 During this process, he uses multiple tracking and alignment systems to ensure both safety and accuracy throughout the entire procedure.

 Step 4: Finally, Dr. Solomon moves the protective flap that was created in step 2 back to its original position.
 The cornea begins healing immediately, and the patient may return home.